kanguki/docker-elk/README.md

 ### How to reset a password programmatically

-If for any reason your are unable to use Kibana to change the password of your users (including [built-in users][builtin-users]), you can use the Elasticsearch API instead and achieve the same result.
+If for any reason your are unable to use Kibana to change the password of your users (including [built-in][builtin-users]), you can use the Elasticsearch API instead and achieve the same result.

 In the example below, we reset the password of the `elastic` user (notice "/user/elastic" in the URL):